MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kequerynodeactiveaffinity2.md

 [out]

-Supplies a pointer to an array of <a href="/windows-hardware/drivers/ddi/miniport/ns-miniport-_group_affinity">GROUP_AFFINITY</a> structures that upon success receive a group number and the affinity of the specified node number.
+Supplies a pointer to an array of <a href="/windows-hardware/drivers/ddi/miniport/ns-miniport-_group_affinity">GROUP_AFFINITY</a> structures that upon success receive a group number and the affinity mask of the identified group.

 ### -param GroupAffinitiesCount